ongsaraks/public_teaching_mlaiops/README.md

 reports a validation score that will never survive production. `tests/test_data.py` asserts this property holds, and Lab 4 turns it into a CI gate.

 Bringing your own dataset is allowed.
-Replace `scripts/make_dataset.py`, update the schema in `src/data.py`, and keep every test passing.
+Replac `scripts/make_dataset.py`, update the schema in `src/data.py`, and keep every test passing.

 ---